 It worked shockingly well.
 I had a couple Bb3’s in 2020 with Bb4 octave harmonics that wobbled more than most.
 A half water bottle inside cleaned them up nicely.
 I was kind of on the fence about using them though.
 It just seemed funny gluing a plastic bottle inside a handpan.
-I have also noticed over the years that most players don’t hear these fine details of the instrument.
+I have also noticed over the years that many players don’t hear these fine details of the instrument which leads to many builders just ignoring it.
 A 10 cent wobbling octave harmonic of a F#4 may never be noticed by anyone but the tuner when they see it wobbling in their tuning software.
-So, I decided that like most builders, I would not worry about these fine details unless either Bb3 was really wobbly or a customer was concerned about it.
+So, I decided that like the overwhelming majority of builders, I would not worry about these fine details unless either Bb3 was really wobbly or a customer was concerned about it.

 In 2021, we made an instrument for a professional musician, composer, and studio producer who has an exceptional ear and also plays Bb trumpet as his primary instrument.
 He had another handpan with a dirty Bb3 so he was keenly aware of the issue.
 When we sent him the video of the instrument before shipping, he noticed some wave interference in the Bb3 and asked if anything could be done about it.
 We explained how yes, it can be fixed.
 Something really obvious also dawned on me at the time.
 Why not use magnets to hold the water bottle in place?
 This way, they can be easily moved by the tuner for a retune, otherwise they really get in the way!
 Rare earth neodymium magnets glued on the side of the water bottles works very well.
 On a side note, I learned years ago that no matter how much gorilla tape is used to tape a baffle inside, it will eventually fall off.
 Alternatively, glue can be very tricky to deal with inside a finished Handpan!

 I found that one bottle positioned on the bottom shell half way between the port and rim with the open end facing the rim and pointing toward the Bb3 mostly cleaned up the Bb4 octave harmonic.
 A second bottle also on the bottom shell half way between the port and rim with the open end facing the rim, positioned 90 degrees from the first bottle cleaned it up 99%.
+Typically 1 baffle is enough however.
 Unlike foam, there is no muffling!
 In the following video, I fix a wobbling Bb3 on a D Minor Kurd Saraz (one of the most popular handpan scales).

 I visualize that the bottles are basically trapping the bouncing waves and stopping enough of them from bouncing and canceling out the original waves coming from the note.
-I was so excited about it, that I decided to order more magnets and put a lot more water bottles inside of Saraz. 😉
+I was so excited about it, that I decided to order more magnets and explore it further. 😉

 I told Jason, our email manager, about it and he then asked me a question I had long ago abandoned: